mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 In future, we intend to automatically extract documentation from the Rust code and make it easily available to consumers of the generated bindings.

+(In fact there is some work-in-progress code in [uniffi-rs#416](https://github.com/mozilla/uniffi-rs/pull/416) that can read docs from the Rust code and write them back into the `.udl` file, which you're welcome to try out if you're feeling adventurous.
+But it's just a very hacky prototype.)

 ## Set up the Kotlin wrapper

 It's easiest to start by removing all of the hand-written Kotlin code under `android/src/main/java`